Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 The Singer dropped from the last branch like a rock, and landed with a heavy thud right in front of him.
 The jump would have shattered most humans’ legs, but in her case it seemed as natural as trotting down a flight of stairs.
 Her tongue lashed the air for a second.

-“...You HEAT?
-Too small, but taste like HEAT arm-or.”
+"...You HEAT?
+Too small, but taste like HEAT arm-or."

-“We’re HEAT technicians,” Jack explained.
-“I’m Jack, this is Rihanna.”
+"We’re HEAT technicians," Jack explained.
+"I’m Jack, this is Rihanna."

-“Tech-nish-an?” the Singer turned to her Dancer, who trilled out a translation.
-“Ah!
+"Tech-nish-an?" the Singer turned to her Dancer, who trilled out a translation.
+"Ah!
 Tool-makers and fixers, yes?
-Like smiths?”
+Like smiths?"

-“Pretty much.”
+"Pretty much."

-“Saw you coming, long off,” the Dancer said.
-“You come to talk, trade, hunt?”
+"Saw you coming, long off," the Dancer said.
+"You come to talk, trade, hunt?"

 Ree looked at him, as if to say *‘actually, yeah, why are we here?’*

-“Uh…to pray, actually,” Jack said.
-“If that’s alright.”
+"Uh…to pray, actually," Jack said.
+"If that’s alright."

 The Singer’s tail lashed.
 Clearly, he’d intrigued her.
-“Alright?
+"Alright?
 Yes, alright.
-You find gods-grove that way.”
+You find gods-grove that way."
 She turned and pointed with an arm as long as a pool table.
-“No need for Giving,  just no Taking either, yes?”
+"No need for Giving,  just no Taking either, yes?"

-“Understood.”
+"Understood."

-“We watch out for you, let you know if Werne come close.
-Herd nearby, we are hunting.”
+"We watch out for you, let you know if Werne come close.
+Herd nearby, we are hunting."

-“Thank you.”
+"Thank you."

 She hooted amiably, and then with a superhuman leap was away up the tree again, moving with remarkable grace and speed.
 The Singer trilled, followed, and in seconds Jack couldn’t see them any longer.

-“Y’know...it’s nice knowing we’re being watched out for in here,” Ree commented.
+"Y’know...it’s nice knowing we’re being watched out for in here," Ree commented.

 Jack nodded, and headed in the direction the Singer had indicated.
 He hadn’t actually needed the directions—the gods-grove was marked on the map, and had been their destination all along—and he knew they were by custom a place where everyone was welcome so long as they showed respect.
 But it was nice to have the Singer’s tacit blessing.